WanderingStar/cookbook-ganglia/README.md

 *   SELinux must be disabled on CentOS
 *   iptables must allow access to port 80

 # USAGE:

-A run list with "[recipe](http://ganglia)" enables monitoring.
+A run list with "recipe[ganglia]" enables monitoring.

-A run list with "[recipe](ganglia::gmetad)" enables the gmetad collector.
+A run list with "recipe[ganglia::gmetad]" enables the gmetad collector.

-A run list with "[recipe](ganglia::web)" enables the web interface.
+A run list with "recipe[ganglia::web]" enables the web interface.

-A run list with "[recipe](ganglia::graphite)" enables graphite graphs.
+A run list with "recipe[ganglia::graphite]" enables graphite graphs.

 # ATTRIBUTES: